-For those client accounts where CWS provides ongoing supervision, CWS m a y maintain limited power of authority over client accounts with respect to securities to be bought and sold and amount of securities to be bought and sold.
-If applicable, Client will authorize

-CWS discretionary authority to execute selected investment program transactions as stated within the IPS and IAC.
+For those Client accounts where CWS provides ongoing supervision, CWS may maintain limited power of attorney regarding the type and amount of securities to be bought or sold.
+If applicable, Clients will authorize CWS discretionary authority to execute selected investment program transactions as stated within the IPS and IAC.
 All buying and selling of securities is explained to clients in detail before an advisory relationship has commenced.